DYstebo/List-Bot/README.md

 # List-Bot
 List-Bot can randomly choose a user-specified amount of either unique or non-unique items from a created list.
-You could make a list of users to select from, a list of your favorite sports teams, Numbers, or anything else you'd like!
+You could make a list of users to select from, a list of your favorite sports teams, numbers, or anything else you'd like!
 Use `/help` to get started!

 # Commands List:
 /new [List or Entries] [List name] [Entries separated by spaces, optional]